rememberSoftwares/yacana/README.md

 Question is NOT about plants sorry.
 ```

+### Logging levels
+@todo

 ## VI.
 Managing Agents history

+As you saw in the previous examples, each agent has his own history of messages that compose it's memory.
+When a new request is made to the LLM the whole history is sent to the inference server (ie: Ollama) and the LLM responds to the last prompt in the chain history but bases it's answer on the previous message + initial system prompt.

+This what the history looks like:

+Sending the whole history to the LLM each time has some disavantes that canno't be overturn:
+* The longer the history the longer the LLM takes to analyse it and return an answer.
+* Each LLM comes with a maximum token window size.
+This the maximum words an LLM can analyse in one run therefor it's maximum memory.
+1 token roughly reprensents 1 word or 3/4 of a word.
+More information on token count per word [here](https://winder.ai/calculating-token-counts-llm-context-windows-practical-guide/) or [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).

+To counteract thoses negative effects it is recommanded to clean the history when possible.
+You can use the `forget=True` in the Task() class so the prompt and the LLM response do not get save to the history (look for the relevant section in the Task Routing for more information).
+There are other ways to preserve the history from useles noise.
+But first we'll must find a wat to see the history store in the Agent.
+Fortunatly Yacana got you covered.

+### Printing history

+The agent class comes with a

+### Creating and loading checkpoints

 ## VII.
 Assigning a tool to a Task